Kuly14/cvm/documentation/src/crates/revm/handler.md

 They are called before the execution of the transaction, to check whether the (`Environment`) data is valid.
 They are called in the following order:
 * `validate_env`:
-  Verifies if all data is set in `Environment` and if valid, for example if `gas_limit` is smaller than block `gas_limit`.
+  Verifies if all data is set in `Environment` and if valid, for example if `energy_limit` is smaller than block `energy_limit`.
-* `validate_initial_tx_gas`:
+* `validate_initial_tx_energy`:
-  Calculates initial gas needed for the transaction to be executed and checks if it is less them the transaction gas_limit.
+  Calculates initial energy needed for the transaction to be executed and checks if it is less them the transaction energy_limit.
   Note that this does not touch the `Database` or state.
 * `validate_tx_against_state`:
   Loads the caller account and checks their information.
-  Among them the nonce, if there is enough balance to pay for max gas spent and balance transferred.
+  Among them the nonce, if there is enough balance to pay for max energy spent and balance transferred.

 ### PreExecutionHandler